WilliamJenner/WilliamJenner.github.io/README.md

 # Using this repository

 - Pull `develop` and make any changes to the site
-- Check in the changes to devlop
+- Check changes into `develop` BEFORE deploying (pre-commit hook will lint)
-- Running `npm run deploy` will build the bundle the app then check the build files into `master` where they will be hosted from.
+- Running `npm run deploy` will build the bundle the app then publish the build files into `master` where they will be hosted from.